WolfgangErb/LD3Ditp/README.md

 Version: 0.2 (01.07.2016)

 Developed by <a href="http://www.math.uni-luebeck.de/mitarbeiter/dencker/index.php"> Peter Dencker</a> and
-<a href="http://math.hawaii.edu/~erb/index.html"> Wolfgang Erb</a>
+<a href="http://www.lissajous.it"> Wolfgang Erb</a>

 Description
 -----------

-The package LD3Ditp contains a Matlab implementation for 3D polynomial interpolation on the node points LD of degenerate 3D-Lissajous curves.
+The package LD3Ditp contains a Matlab and a Python implementation for 3D polynomial interpolation on the node points LD of degenerate 3D-Lissajous curves.

-The main test file for interpolation is main_example.m
+The main test file for the interpolation are
+main_example.m and main_example.py

-For plotting 3D degenerate Lissajous curves, the LD points as well as the index sets used in the polynomial interpolation use plot_Lissajous3D.m
+For plotting 3D degenerate Lissajous curves, the LD points as well as the index sets used in the polynomial interpolation use plot_Lissajous3D.m or plot_LD3D.py, respectively.

 <img src="img/testfun1.jpg" width="400"> &nbsp;&nbsp;&nbsp; <img src="img/testfun2.jpg" width="400">